"Cursed be their rage, for it is fierce; and their anger, for it is cruel." (Gen. 49:7)

 Two Types of Angry Individuals

-When a wealthy and powerful person is quick to anger, this is a dangerous combination.
-Such a person feels free express his wrath.
-He is constantly yelling and screaming at others, allowing his rage get out of control.
+When wealthy and powerful individuals are quick to anger, this is a dangerous combination.
+Secure in their status, such people feel free to unleash their fury.
+They constantly yell and scream at others, allowing their rage get out of control.

-A poor person, on the other hand, even if he has a temper, will work hard to hold his anger in check.
-He relies upon the favors of others, and can ill afford to vent his displeasure on anyone he wants.
-We may refer to this type of curbed anger as an "anger that is cursed."
+The poor and destitute, on the other hand, even if they struggle controlling their temper, will make an effort to hold their anger in check.
+Relying on the goodwill of others, they cannot afford to vent their displeasure on anyone they wish.
+We may refer to this type of anger as an "anger that is cursed," as it is curbed by external pressures and circumstances.

 Simeon and Levi's Blessing

-Jacob did not curse Simeon and Levi, but their rage.
+Jacob did not curse his sons Simeon and Levi; he cursed their rage.
 He saw that by nature they were quick to anger, and they needed to learn to control this trait.

 (Adapted from Mishlei Yaakov, pp. 105-106)